Flank/flank-dashboard/docs/10_dart_code_style.md

       /// Test URL used for Jenkins configuration. static const String url = 'url';
     ```

+  ## Immutable classes

+  1. PREFER using the `@immutable` annotation for immutable classes.

+      `Good:`

+      ```dart
+      /// A view model class with the build number metric data.
+      @immutable
+      class BuildNumberScorecardViewModel {
+        /// A number of builds to display. final int numberOfBuilds;

+        /// Creates the [BuildNumberScorecardViewModel] instance with
+        /// the given [numberOfBuilds].
+        const BuildNumberScorecardViewModel({
+          this.numberOfBuilds,
+        });
+      }
+      ```

+      `Bad:`

+      ```dart
+      /// A view model class with the build number metric data. class BuildNumberScorecardViewModel {
+        /// A number of builds to display. final int numberOfBuilds;

+        /// Creates the [BuildNumberScorecardViewModel] instance with
+        /// the given [numberOfBuilds].
+        const BuildNumberScorecardViewModel({
+          this.numberOfBuilds,
+        });
+      }
+      ```

+  2. AVOID using the `@immutable` annotation when extending or implementing an immutable classes.

+      `Good:`

+      ```dart
+      /// A view model that contains the data for the percent displaying widgets. class PercentViewModel extends Equatable {
+      ```

+      `Bad:`

+      ```dart
+      /// A view model that contains the data for the percent displaying widgets.
+      @immutable
+      class PercentViewModel extends Equatable {
+      ```

+  3. DO use the `immutable` collections in classes extending `Equatable`.

+      `Good:`

+      ```dart
+      /// A view model that represents the data of the performance metric to display. class PerformanceSparklineViewModel extends Equatable {
+        /// A list of points representing the performance of the project builds. final UnmodifiableListView<Point<int>> performance;
+      ```

+      `Bad:`

+      ```dart
+      /// A view model that represents the data of the performance metric to display. class PerformanceSparklineViewModel extends Equatable {
+        /// A list of points representing the performance of the project builds. final List<Point<int>> performance;
+      ```

 # Testing

 > How will the project be tested?